 Director of Agronomy

-Julian studied Greenkeeping and Sports Turf Management at Reaseheath College before moving to America to study Advanced Turfgrass Management and Science at the Ohio State University.
+Julian studied Greenkeeping and Sports Turf Management at Reaseheath College, England – Advanced Turfgrass Management and Science at The Ohio State University, USA and Integrated Pest Management and Sustainable Use of Pesticides at University College Dublin, Ireland.

-During his time in America, Julian worked as a Turfgrass Management Intern at the famed Oak Hill Country Club in Rochester, NY and at East Lake Golf Club in Atlanta, GA – home course of Bobby Jones and site of the PGA Tour’s season ending TOUR Championship.
+During his time in the USA, Julian worked as a Turfgrass Management Intern at the famed Oak Hill Country Club in Rochester, NY and later at East Lake Golf Club in Atlanta, GA – home course of Bobby Jones and site of the PGA Tour’s season ending TOUR Championship.

-In 2004, Julian joined Turfgrass as an Agronomist and was promoted to Director of Agronomy in 2011.
-His primary role with Turfgrass is to manage and develop the company’s agronomy portfolio throughout Europe and emerging markets.
+Julian joined Turfgrass as an Agronomy Consultant in 2004 and was promoted to Director of Agronomy in 2011.
+His primary role is to manage and develop the company’s agronomy portfolio throughout Europe and emerging markets.

-As the appointed Agronomist to the Solheim Cup, Julian visits European tournament venues years in advance of the respective championships to provide the necessary agronomic recommendations and achieve the level of quality and consistency required.
+Since 2004 Julian has overseen agronomic preparation for the European staging’s of The Solheim Cup.
+Julian visits tournament venues years in advance of the championships, working with the host venue to achieve the level of quality and consistency required.